R055A/GitStats/README.md

 ### Display Generated Statistics

-6. To display the generated statistics, static URLs can be used for images that are updated daily:
+6. To display the generated statistics, static URLs can be used for images that are updated weekly:
    1. For generated language statistics visualizations (replacing `<username>` with your GitHub username):
    ```md
    ![](https://raw.githubusercontent.com/<username>/GitStats/actions_branch/generated_images/languages.svg)